-Linda is 35 lives in Livingston, Scotland.
+Linda is 35 and lives in Livingston, Scotland.
 She teaches children with additional needs and has two young children; Jacob, 8 and Isaac, 6.
 She was diagnosed with a rare form of cancer called extra skeletal myoxid chondrosarcoma in her spinal cord.
 Throughout her treatment, she received amazing support from the Western General Hospital, her husband Andrew, her parents and other friends and family.
 So, she wanted to give something back and raise awareness of her particular cancer as it is so rare.

 Linda has supported our work in a number of ways.
 She shared her story for World Cancer Day and supported Race for Life in Edinburgh this year, where she was asked to ring the bell to start the race.
-After becoming a member of Your Involvement Network, she’s also shared her insight to shape a new a new social media volunteering opportunity.
+After becoming a member of Your Involvement Network, she’s also shared her insight to shape a new social media volunteering opportunity.

 She told us about her first experience of getting involved.